opestro/thirra-mcp-chat/mcp-servers/cloudflare-rag/README.md

 **Filter Structure:**
 - Automatically filters results to only include files in the user's folder
-- Uses the `user_id` as the folder name with trailing slash
+- Uses the `filter_key` as the folder name with trailing slash
 - Ensures complete user isolation at the API level

 ## Error Handling